chaz23/project-stallion/README.md

 # Documentation for Project Stallion Version Control

 ## Version 1.0.0
-Download data from a single race from Betfair and William Hill.
+Download data from individual races from Betfair and William Hill.
-Data captured every second and stored as CSV file with columns:
+Data captured every second and stored as CSV files with columns:

   **Betfair**
   1. Horse name